friedger/info_tokens/docs/how_to_buy/btc-alpha.md

 ## Deposit TFT

-Alternatively to buying TFT as documented above in [Buy TFT](#buy-tft), you can also deposit TFT from any other TFT wallets, for instance from your ThreeFold app wallet.
+Alternatively, to buying TFT as documented above in [Buy TFT](#buy-tft), you can also deposit TFT from any other TFT wallets, for instance from your ThreeFold app wallet.

 Here are the steps: